 PostgreSQL provides different GUI tools to users.
 The GUI means graphical user interface tool.
-It is open source and allowed to utilize with the help of graphical user interface tools we can easily manage all the operation of PostgreSQL.
-GUI provides a shortcut key to make it easy for new users and it also provides good visualization to users.
+It is open source and allows us to utilize with the help of graphical user interface tools, we can easily manage all the operation of PostgreSQL.
+GUI provides a shortcut key to make it easy for new users, and it also provides good visualization to users.
 We can access different database servers remotely by using GUI.
 PostgreSQL provides a window based interface to make it easier to use.
 Graphical user interface plays an important role in database administration.

-The command line interface is a traditional way to implement PostgreSQL.
-The command line interface uses console display and some users do not like console display.
+The command-line interface is a traditional way to implement PostgreSQL.
+The command line interface uses console display, and some users do not like console display.
 It provides small amounts of information as compared to GUI tools.
 The browsing database, table, and user are difficult in the command line interface.
-So there are a few drawbacks of command line interface.
+So there are a few drawbacks of the command-line interface.

 Top 5 PostgreSQL GUI Tools

 Given below are the top 5 GUI Tools: